 File Motorcycle Theft Claim

 Assuming you have the appropriate comprehensive coverage on your policy, you need to file your motorcycle theft claim as soon as possible.
 Information needed to file the claim includes year make model and mileage of your motorcycle, location it was stolen from, date and time it was stolen, and police report number.
 All theft claims require a police report to be filed.

 The answers to all of these questions will depend on the specifics of your individual insurance policy, but here are some general answers:

-- How will you calculate the payout?
-Motorcycles also can have thousands of dollars custom equipment.
-The more documentation you have on custom equipment the smoother your claims process.
+Motorcycles also can have thousands of dollars of custom equipment.
+The more documentation you have on custom equipment, the smoother your claims process.
 Gather all of your photos and receipts for your motorcycle to give to the claims adjuster.
 Most motorcycle policies automatically include a low limit for custom equipment.
 If you have done major customization to your motorcycle, hopefully, you have increased your accessory coverage.

-- Do you know your deductible?
 Comprehensive coverage on motorcycles often comes with a deductible.
 However, more and more insurance carriers are offering disappearing or vanishing deductibles if you go a year or more without a claim.
-It is considered an extra bells and whistles type coverage, but when it comes to motorcycles it could be automatically built into your policy.
+It is considered an extra bells and whistles type coverage, but when it comes to motorcycles, it could be automatically built into your policy.